Blues Image: Career

-Blues Image was formed in Tampa, Florida in 1966 by singer-guitarist Mike Pinera, singer-drummer Manuel "Manny" Bertematti, singer-percussionist Joe Lala, keyboardist Emilio Garcia, and bassist Malcolm Jones.
+Blues Image was formed in Miami, Florida in 1966 by singer-guitarist Mike Pinera, singer-drummer Manuel "Manny" Bertematti, singer-percussionist Joe Lala, keyboardist Emilio Garcia, and bassist Malcolm Jones.
 They were later joined by keyboardist Frank "Skip" Konte when Emilio Garcia left the band to become a pilot.
-Blues Image moved to Miami in 1968, where they were instrumental in helping promoters form the most innovative music venue in South Florida, Thee Image.
-Blues Image became the house band at the club, which featured bands like Cream, Grateful Dead, and Blood, Sweat & Tears.
+Blues Image moved to Miami in 1968, where they helped form an innovative new music venue, Thee Image.
+Blues Image became the house band at the club, which featured acts like Cream, Grateful Dead, and Blood, Sweat & Tears.

 The band moved to Los Angeles and signed with Atco Records, releasing their self-titled debut album in February 1969.
-Their second album, Open (April 1970), included the single "Ride Captain Ride."
-Written by Pinera and Konte, it featured Kent Henry on guitar solo and fills, Pinera playing solo at the end.
+Their second album, Open was released in April 1970 and included the single "Ride Captain Ride."
+Written by Pinera and Konte, it featured Kent Henry on guitar solo and fills, with Pinera playing solo at the end.
 The album sold over one million copies, and earned a gold record from the R.I.A.A. in August 1970.
-It was Blues Image's only charting hit, making the group a one-hit wonder.
+It was Blues Image's only charting hit.

-Pinera left the band to join Iron Butterfly in the fall of 1969, during the recording of Open, and was replaced by singer Denny Correll and guitarist Kent Henry.
+Pinera left the band to join Iron Butterfly in the fall of 1969, during the recording of Open, with Henry becoming his official replacement on guitar and new lead singer Denny Correll handling vocals.
 The band broke up after the release of their third album, Red White & Blues Image, in May 1970.

 The various members of Blues Image went on to become parts of other rock bands.
-Bertematti later played and recorded with New Cactus Band and toured with Iron Butterfly, Chi Coltrane, and Bobby Womack.
+Bertematti later played and recorded with the New Cactus Band and toured with Iron Butterfly, Chi Coltrane, and Bobby Womack.
 Pinera also played with Iron Butterfly, New Cactus Band, Ramatam, and Alice Cooper.
 Konte joined Three Dog Night, and Lala played with Crosby, Stills, Nash & Young.
 Lala's percussion work also figures prominently on the Stephen Stills/Chris Hillman led group, Manassas.
-Henry played lead guitar with Steppenwolf prior to their break-up in 1972.
+Henry played lead guitar with Steppenwolf prior to their breakup in 1972.

 Correll later recorded a series of successful contemporary Christian music (CCM) albums, helped expand the genre's commercial appeal, and achieved airplay with several singles on CCM radio during the late 1970s and early 1980s.
 He died in 2002.
 Gary Dunham, who also toured with the last incarnation of Blues Image, also became a solo CCM artist.

-Pinera has released several solo albums, including In the Garden of Eden.
+Pinera released several solo albums, including In the Garden of Eden.

+Kent Henry died on March 18, 2009, at the age of 60.

 Joe Lala died of complications from lung cancer on March 18, 2014, at the age of 66.

+Mike Pinera died of liver failure on November 20, 2024, at the age of 76.

 The group can briefly be seen performing "Ride Captain Ride" in the 1971 film, Dusty and Sweets McGee.